azfaralsukor/RESTful-Mongo/README.md

 npm start
 ```

-There you have it a simple REST API server on your machine
+There you have it a simple REST API server on your machine.

 ## Deployment